alexwlchan/alexwlchan.net/src/all-posts.md

 title: All posts
 archive_variant: global
 post_list_date_format: day_month
+summary: A list of every post on alexwlchan.net, sorted by date.
 ---

 This is a list of every post on alexwlchan.net, sorted by date.